Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Experiments

-The observation space consists of 72 dimensions, with the last 48 representing 16 Lidar measurements of distance to the goal, restricted regions, and obstacles within a 3-meter range.
-Restricted areas are traversable and less severe constraints to avoid, while obstacles (cubes) are hard constraints that must be strictly avoided, incurring higher costs.
-The agent must minimize the cumulative cost of violating these constraints over a training episode, as in the following equation (\(c^h_t\) and \(c^s_t\) are defined in \cref{eq:sfcosts}): \( \sum_{t=0}^{T-1}{c^h_t + c^s_t}.\) As such, the optimal policy may not always be able to ensure total avoidance of the obstacles or restricted areas, and must rather minimize this cost. {\em There are thus three levels of uncertainty arising from randomness/noise in: lidar measurements, robot drift, and randomization of environment entities.} An episode ends after a prescribed maximum number of timesteps (horizon), $T$ (setting a terminal state indicator, $d$, to 1), during which the robot should visit as many goals as possible.
+The observation space consists of 72 dimensions, with the last 48 representing 16 lidar measurements of the distance to the goal, restricted regions, and obstacles within a 3-meter range.
+Restricted areas are traversable and less severe constraints to avoid, while obstacles (cubes) are hard constraints that must be strictly avoided, incurring higher scalar costs (\(c_h > c_s\); see \cref{eq:sfcosts} for the definition of each cost variable).
+The agent must minimize the cumulative cost of violating these constraints over a training episode, as in the following equation: \(\sum_{t=0}^{T-1}{(c_h + c_s)}.\) As such, the optimal policy may not always be able to ensure total avoidance of the obstacles or restricted areas, and must rather minimize this cost. {There are thus three levels of uncertainty arising from randomness or noise in: \emph{lidar measurements}, \emph{robot drift}, and \emph{randomization of environment entities}.} An episode ends after the prescribed maximum time horizon, $T$, setting a terminal state indicator, $d$, to 1.
+During an episode, the robot may reach as many goals as possible.